DioxusLabs/dioxus/docs/guide/src/state/liftingstate.md

 This is great - all is well in the world.
 We get precise updates, automatic memoization, and a solid abstraction.
 But, what happens when we want to reuse this component in another project?
 This component is now deeply intertwined with our global state - which might not be the same in another app.

 In this case, we want to "lift" our global state out of "view" components.
 With `lifting`, our individual components at "leaf" position of our VirtualDom are "pure", making them easily reusable, testable, and deterministic.
-For instance, the "title" bar of our app might be a fairly complicated component.

 To enable our title component to be used across apps, we want to lift our atoms upwards and out of the Title component.
 We would organize a bunch of other components in this section of the app to share some of the same state.